cassjs/practice_javascript/api_weather/README.md

 **Future Updates:**
 - [ ] Hide API key - My plan is to eventually hide the API key after learning how.
 For now, I am removing API key before commiting code to public repo on GitHub.
+- [ ] Auto-detect location and set as default?
 - [ ] For the location search function, I want to implement the a location API via a dropdown menu, possibly use Google Places API.
 - [ ] Check if there is an option to add data on expected rainfall for the day?
 If not, switch to another API?
 - [ ] Add text warnings for incoming rainfall within the next hour.